davidjenni/pp-actions-sample/README.md

 [GitHub Action](https://help.github.com/en/actions) for Power Platform

+## Secrets

+The workflow in .github/workflows/CI.yml references a PowerPlatform password, matching to the username in the .yml file

+Create a secret named 'PASSWORD' in your repo, under 'Settings' | 'Secrets' | 'New secret'

 ## Referencing microsoft/powerplatform/* actions

 Currently, the PowerPlatform GH actions are not yet publicly visible; hence they cannot be referenced via their global